replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

 * TCP ports 2379, 2380, 6443, 6783, 10250, 10251, and 10252 open between cluster nodes.
 * UDP ports 6783 and 6784 open between cluster nodes.
-* The Kubernetes installer is based on the open source kURL project, which is maintained by Replicated.
-You must meet the additional requirements of the kURL project to use the Kubernetes installer.
-See [System Requirements](https://kurl.sh/docs/install-with-kurl/system-requirements) in the kURL open source documentation.
 * Root access is required.

+#### Supported Operating Systems

+To use the Kubernetes installer, you must use a supported operating system.
+See [Supported Operating Systems](https://kurl.sh/docs/install-with-kurl/system-requirements#supported-operating-systems) in the kURL documentation.

+#### kURL Dependencies Directory

+kURL installs additional dependencies in the directory /var/lib/kurl/, which is also used by the Kubernetes installer.
+See [kURL Dependencies Directory](https://kurl.sh/docs/install-with-kurl/system-requirements#kurl-dependencies-directory) in the kURL documentation.

+#### Networking Requirements

+The Kubernetes installer has networking requirements for firewall openings, host firewall rules, and ports.
+See [Networking Requirements](https://kurl.sh/docs/install-with-kurl/system-requirements#networking-requirements) in the kURL documentation.

+#### High Availability Requirements

+In addition to the networking requirements, operating a cluster with high availability has constraints that must be met.
+See [High Availability Requirements](https://kurl.sh/docs/install-with-kurl/system-requirements#high-availability-requirements) in the kURL documentation.

+#### Cloud Disk Performance

+For a list of cloud VM instance and disk combinations that are known to provide sufficient performance for etcd and pass the write latency preflight, see [Cloud Disk Performance](https://kurl.sh/docs/install-with-kurl/system-requirements#cloud-disk-performance) in the kURL documentation.

 ## Firewall Openings for Online Installations